Eucharistic miracle: Mystical Fasting

 Some Catholic saints reportedly survived for years on nothing but the Eucharist.
-Marthe Robin fasted from all food and drink except the Eucharist from 1930 to her death in 1981.
+Marthe Robin (Venerable) fasted from all food and drink except the Eucharist from 1930 to her death in 1981.

-Brazilian Servant of God Floripes Dornellas de Jesus lived for 60 years feeding with Eucharist only.
+Brazilian Servant of God Floripes Dornellas de Jesus reportedly lived for 60 years feeding with Eucharist only.

 Teresa Neumann, the famed Catholic Stigmatic from Bavaria subsisted on no solid food but the Holy Eucharist from 1926 until her death in 1962 some 36 years later.
 In a biography written about her she stated that numerous times she attempted to eat other things only to have them regurgitate immediately upon attempting to swallow them.

 Supernatural Communion

 Some saints reportedly received Holy Communion from angels.
 One example is the visionaries of Our Lady of Fatima receiving the Eucharist from an angel.
 The angel, "whiter than snow, ... quite transparent, and as brilliant as crystal in the rays of the sun," proffered the Eucharist host and chalice to the Holy Trinity in reparation for the sins committed against Jesus Christ, then administered the Eucharist to the visionaries and instructed them to make acts of reparation.
 Another example is Saint Faustina receiving the Eucharist from a seraph.
 At one time, she saw a dazzling seraph dressed in a gold robe, with a transparent surplice and stole, holding a crystal chalice covered in a transparent veil, which he gave Faustina to drink.
 At another time, when she was doubting, Jesus and a seraph appeared before her.
 She asked Jesus, but when he did not reply, she asked the seraph if he could hear her confession.
 The seraph replied, "no spirit in heaven has that power" and administered the Eucharist to her.